shivansh-jain-e2e/tir-samples/inference/tensorRT-LLM/llama2.md

    docker run -v ./local:/local aimle2e/tensor-rt-llm:0.7.0 sh
    ```

-   where `local` is the directory or file from your host system (absolute path) that you want to access from inside your container.
+   where `./local` is the directory or file from your host system (absolute path) that you want to access from inside your container.